 Patrol Sergeant Michael Grier

-Ptlm.
-Grier joined us in January of 2012.
+Detective Grier joined us in January of 2012.
 After graduating from the New Hampshire Police Academy he attained certification as the department firearms instructor as well as assuming the duties as evidence technician.
 In 2014 he was promoted to Detective and in 2015 he was promoted to Patrol Sergeant.
 Prior to becoming a law enforcement officer, he worked for the Department of Defense on contracts abroad.
 Officer Grier is also a United States Army veteran.
 He lives with his wife and two children in a neighboring town.

 Officer Christopher Heney

-Ptlm.
-Heney was hired in November 2012 and is currently in our Field Training Program.
-He is slated to attend the 161st police academy in June 2013.
+Officer Heney was hired in November 2012 and is currently in our Field Training Program.
+He graduated from the 161st police academy in 2013.
 Heney is a graduate from New Hampshire Technical Institute with an associates in science majoring in Criminal Justice.
 While at NHTI, Heney interned at the Gilford Police Department for one year.

 Officer Kristen Guest